Features

 Ctrl+C, paste withCtrl+V. With no selection,Ctrl+Csends SIGINT to the active session. -

-Toggle a shell pane alongside the Claude session with
+Toggle a shell pane alongside the agent session with

 Ctrl+T -